ibm-cloud-docs/ContinuousDelivery/devsecops-inventory.md

 ## Inventory structure and content
 {: #inventory-structure}

-Our Inventory model tracks the following:
+The Inventory model tracks the following items:

 * What artifact is deployed to which environment or region
 * Where was an artifact built (pipeline run, commit sha)
 * What is the signature of the built artifact

-Based on this data, we can keep track of evidence related during artifact builds and deployments and help Change Management and Compliance audits.
+Based on this data, you can track evidence during artifact builds and deployments and help Change Management and Compliance audits.

 ### Branches
-{: #inventory-brances}
+{: #inventory-branches}

-The Inventory is implemented in a Git repo.
-Git itself helps to keep track of and help the audit of changes.
+The Inventory is implemented in a Git repository (repo).
+Git itself helps to track and audit changes.

-Branches are used as Environments.
-The main branch (`master`) is written and updated by the CI pipeline.
-Other environments are updated from the master by using promotions.
-For more information, see the [Promotion](#inventory-promotion) section.
+Branches are used as environments.
+The main branch (`master`) is written and updated by the continuous integration pipeline.
+Other environments are updated from the master branch by using promotions.
+For more information about promotions, see the [Promotion](#inventory-promotion) section.

 ### Content
 {: #inventory-content}

 The Inventory contains an Inventory Entry for every artifact that participates in deployment.
 One Inventory Entry points to a single artifact.
-Inventory entries are JSON files, which you can see in the following example.
-The file name is the entry name, and it can be structured in folders.
+Inventory entries are JSON files that can be structured in folders and are named by using the entry name.

 Inventory folders are part of the entry name.
 {: important}